KienTPhan/Visual_Project_3/README.md

 As you look over the maps, the user will notice that Location 3 is always a darker color which means that it is constantly in a damage state.
 This means that the responder will likely go to this location for aiding the citizens there.
 ## 2: Use visual analytics to show uncertainty in the data.
 Compare the reliability of neighborhood reports.
 Which neighborhoods are providing reliable reports?
 Provide a rationale for your response.
 Limit your response to 1000 words and 10 images.
 Our visualization answers this question by providing a stack bar graph to show the damage score people report for locations.
 On the x asix, the user will see that all the locations are displayed in numerical order, making it easy to find a location.
-On the y axis,  The stack rectangles represent the damage score 0-10 (10 being the most damaged) and the height of the those rectangles show the amount of people who chose that specific damage score.
+On the y axis, it displays the number  The stack rectangles represent the damage score 0-10 (10 being the most damaged) and the height of the those rectangles show the amount of people who chose that specific damage score.

-### Propose Solution:

-## 2: We will also use a bar chart to show the uncertainty of the data between neiborhoods as well as certain category.

-## 3: Our line graph will show how the condition change over time.
-We will allow users to switch between range of date to show the uncertainty of the data between neiborhoods.
+## 3: How do conditions change over time?
+How does uncertainty in change over time?
+Describe the key changes you see.
+Limit your response to 500 words and 8 images.
+.